nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Launch and shutdown

-1. Initial launch
+* Initial launch
    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+* Saving window preferences
    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
           Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a client

+* Adding a new client
+  1. List all clients using the `list` command.
+Multiple clients in the list.
+  3. Test case: `add n/Gawr Gura p/12345678 e/gura@hololive.com a/123 Atlantis`<br>
+      Expected: A new client named Gawr Gura should appear at the bottom of the client list.

-### Deleting a person
+### Deleting a client

-1. Deleting a person while all persons are being shown
+* Deleting a client while all clients are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No client is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Sorting client's list

-1. Sorting the client's list based on certain fields
+* Sorting the client's list based on certain fields
    1. Prerequisites: There needs to be existing client data in the client's list.
    2. Test case: `sort n/`<br>
        Expected: The client's list will display the clients in ascending alphabetical order.